This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 7. Visit The Kanniya Hot Springs

-The Kanniya hot water springs is one of the best places to visit in Trincomalee.
+The Kanniya Hot Water Springs is one of the best places to visit in Trincomalee.
 The story behind the creation of these hot water wells is actually related to the legend of Ravana’s Cleft we mentioned above.

-After his failed attempt to relocate Koneswaram Temple, King Ravana returned to his mother, only to find that she was already dead.
-In order to carry out the last rites for his dear mother, he stuck his sword in the earth many times and that’s how the seven hot water springs were created.
+In order to carry out the last rites for his dear mother, he stuck his sword in the earth many times, and that’s how the seven hot water springs were created.

 This photo shows the Kanniya hot springs.
 There are many people, locals and tourists alike.
 They are all barefoot.

-Kanniya Hot Springs
+At the Kanniya Hot Springs

-Nowadays, locals flock to the Kanniya Hot Springs as they believe that the water has healing properties.
-Each one of the seven small square wells on the ground has slightly different temperature from the others but they are all HOT water springs.
+Each of the seven small square wells on the ground has a slightly different temperature from the others, but they are all hot water springs.

 That said, it still felt strangely refreshing when we emptied a couple of buckets of this super hot water on ourselves on an equally super hot day.

 This photo shows Maria holding a bucket.
-The latter is dripping water from a couple of holes!
+The latter is dripping water from a couple of holes.
 Maria is smiling and happy to be playing with the water.

-Do it like the locals!
+Do it like the locals

 8. Go Whale Watching